zhuo-ch/HelloTable/production_README.md

 ### Database

-* HelloTable's backend is comprised of five distinct tables - Users, Cities, Restaurants, Reservations, and Phot os.
-Each restaurant is indexed by its association to a city.
+* HelloTable's backend is comprised of five distinct tables - Users, Cities, Restaurants, Reservations, and Photos.
+Each city has associations to restaurants for easy browsing from the city show page and simplified searching from the the home page.
+* Restaurants can be added by users so access to editing is restricted to the user who added the restaurant.
+* Reservations have associations to users who made the reservation and restaurants to which the reservations belong.
+* Photos have been separated out into it's own table and have an association to a restaurant.

 ## Tech examples